-- Cream Cheese: Use 2/3 of an 8 ounce block of full-fat cream cheese.
+- Cream Cheese: Use 6 ounces (170g) of an 8-ounce brick of full-fat cream cheese.
 Do not use cream cheese spread or whipped cream cheese.
-Do not use the whole block either– that’s too much and the cookies will over-spread.
+Do not use the whole brick either—that’s too much and the cookies will over-spread.
 If using low fat or fat free, keep in mind that the texture of the cookies will be different.
 They won’t be as rich and could spread more.
 I recommend full-fat.

 - Jam: Use any jam, jelly, or preserves you enjoy.
 Apricot and peach are two favorites with this dough.
 I usually use Bonne Maman apricot preserves.